List of Disney's Mulan characters: Mushu

 When Mulan runs away from home, the ancestors, knowing that her being exposed will lead to the disgrace of the Fa family, send the Great Stone Dragon to retrieve her and Mushu to awaken it.
 After he accidentally destroys the dragon statue, he pretends to be the Great Stone Dragon and sets out to make Mulan a war hero to escape punishment.
 Along with Cri-Kee, he helps Mulan defeat Shan Yu, resulting in him being returned to the position of a guardian.

 In Mulan II, after learning that he will lose his job once Mulan and Shang marry, he tries to break them up, causing a rift between him and Cri-Kee and Khan, with Mulan losing trust in him after he is forced to tell the truth out of guilt.
 However, after Shang's apparent death, his guilt leads him to sacrifice his job to save Mulan after she agrees to an arranged marriage.
 Upon learning that Shang is alive and that the ruler will not approve of his marriage to Mulan, Mushu reforms by impersonating the Golden Dragon of Unity to force the ruler to let Mulan and Shang marry.
 Though Mulan and Li Shang forgive Mushu and he accepts the loss of his job, after Shang combines the family temples, he is able to keep his job.

 In the Kingdom Hearts video game series, Mushu appears in Kingdom Hearts and Kingdom Hearts: Chain of Memories as a summon and in Kingdom Hearts II in the world Land of Dragons, reprising his role from Mulan.
 He also appears as a playable character in the video games Disney Magic Kingdoms and Disney Heroes: Battle Mode.

 Mushu does not appear in the 2020 film, with some of his role in the narrative being taken by a phoenix.

-Mushu also appears in the Drawn to Animation show at Disney California Adventure Park's Disney Animation building and Disney's Hollywood Studios's The Magic of Disney Animation.
+Mushu also appears in the Drawn to Animation show at Disney California Adventure's Disney Animation building and Disney's Hollywood Studios's The Magic of Disney Animation.
 He is also a meetable character in Adventureland at the parks alongside Mulan.

 It has been theorized that Mushu's name is derived from mushkhushshu, a dragon-like creature from Mesopotamian mythology.
 Another theory suggests that his name comes from the popular Chinese dish moo shu pork.